 “COLORADO SCHOOL OF MINES: WRESTLING

-Since 1923, Mines Wrestling has had a decorated history, with 7 national champions, 5 national top-10 team finishes, and 50 All-Americans.
+Since 1923, Mines Wrestling has had a decorated history, with 7 national champions, 5 national top-10 team finishes, and over 50 All-Americans.
 The program has also claimed 5 NCAA All-Academic Team Titles with the highest GPA among all DII wrestling programs.

 In 2019 and 2020, Mines won back-to-back RMAC Championships.
 Colorado School of Mines notched its best finish ever in the 2018 Learfield Directors' Cup standings, placing sixth in the ranking of athletic department performance in NCAA Division II.
 The Athletic Department sponsors 18 intercollegiate programs.

 THE CURRENT TEAM AND FACILITIES

-Colorado School of Mines wrestlers are well known throughout the country boasting 21 high school state finalists on the roster from 15 different states.
+Colorado School of Mines wrestlers are well known throughout the country boasting numerous high school state finalists on the roster from 15 different states.
 They are respected not only because of their ability on the mat, but also their commitment to academic excellence and character.